 Alan Clement is the Chair of the Intellectual Property Department of Locke Lord LLP and is a partner in the New York Office.
 He has significant experience in all fields of intellectual property, including litigation, patent and trademark prosecution, licensing and counseling.

-For the past 15 years, Alan Clement has been intimately involved in a number of multi-patent complex Hatch-Waxman pharmaceutical patent infringement litigations, including acting as lead trial counsel on numerous matters.
+For more than the past 20 years, Alan Clement has been intimately involved in a number of multi-patent complex Hatch-Waxman pharmaceutical patent infringement litigations, including acting as lead trial counsel on numerous matters.
 From written discovery to fact depositions, to expert reports and depositions, to motion practice and to lead counsel at trial (including cross examination of key expert witnesses of brand companies), he has been involved in all aspects of these actions.
 Some of his specific Hatch-Waxman experience includes:

 - Rhone Poulenc v.
 Andrx (Dilacor): Counsel in litigation relating to sustained release diltiazem Geomatrix patents, resulting in a settlement for Andrx.

 - Hoechst-Marion-Roussel v.
 Andrx (Cardizem CD): Counsel in litigation relating to stair-step sustained release diltiazem patents, resulting in a settlement for Andrx.

 - Biovail v.
 Andrx (Tiazac): Trial counsel in litigation relating to a surface active agent sustained release diltiazem patent, securing a verdict of noninfringement at trial (verdict was upheld on appeal) (decisions reported at 158 F.Supp.2d 1318 (S.D.
 Fla.
 2000) and 239 F.3d 1297 (Fed.
 Cir.
 2001)).